How to start a fishing lure business: your first cast

 • Explore an inventory app like Sortly to see how it could streamline your stock management.

-And when you make that first sale, you need a simple way to get paid.
-JIM lets you accept payments right on your smartphone, with no extra hardware and a flat 1.99% fee.
+When you make that first sale, you need a simple way to get paid.
+JIM lets you accept payments right on your smartphone, with no extra hardware and a flat 1.99% fee per Tap to Pay transaction.
 It keeps things simple so you can focus on your craft.
 Download JIM.